Study method

 TIP

-Use flashcards to assess your grasp of various concepts and ensure familiarity with all formulas or definitions.
+Use flashcards to assess your understanding of various concepts and ensure familiarity with all relevant formulas and definitions.

 Bring variation to your study method